 The 21st Century Communications and Video Accessibility Act is a major step forward in ensuring accessibility, usability and affordability of broadband, wireless and Internet technologies for people with disabilities.

-The new law updates the Communications Act and expands safeguards in the areas of:
+The CVAA updates the communications accessibility laws of the 1980s and 90s to match 21st century technology and expands safeguards in the areas of:

 - Communications – access to new telephone technologies, text messaging, Internet and broadband